Martina Navratilova diagnosed with early-stage throat and breast cancer

 “At the same time as Martina was undergoing the tests for the throat, a suspicious form was found in her breast, which was subsequently diagnosed as cancer, completely unrelated to the throat cancer.

+Navratilova was due to cover this month's Australian Open from the Tennis Channel studio in Melbourne, but the statement from her representatives added that instead that Navratilova “hopes to be able” to make some occasional remote appearances “by Zoom”.

-Navratilova won nine singles titles at Wimbledon, the most in the open era, as well as four US Opens, three Australian Opens and two French Open championships.
+Renowned for her longevity after a professional career lasting 32 years from 1974 to 2006, Navratilova won nine singles titles at Wimbledon, the most in the open era.
+She also collected four US Opens, three Australian Opens and two French Open championships.
 The former world number one was also a prolific doubles player and is one of the greatest players in the history of the sport.
+Her 59 grand-slam titles– including 18 singles titles and 41 doubles and mixed doubles trophies – remain a record.

 Join our new commenting forum